darrennicol75/Individual-Project/README.md

 # Individual-Project-Ruby-Sinatra-PostgreSQL

-This was the first project which was an individual project.
+This was the first project which was an individual project to demonstrate capabilities in the following areas: -

+Ruby-Sinatra-PostgreSQL

 From the options I chose the following brief: -